 What is credit card fraud?

-Credit card fraud is when someone uses your credit card or debit card information to make purchases without your permission or make withdrawals from your account.
+Credit card fraud is when someone uses your credit or debit card information to make purchases without your permission or to make withdrawals from your account.

 Did you know?

 If criminals make fraudulent purchases using cloned credit cards, it could impact your credit score and credit report.
 For example, according to Experian, if a criminal commits credit card fraud by using your credit card number to make purchases and the bills go unpaid, those late or missed payments could impact your payment history, which is one factor used to calculate your credit score.

 This is another method cybercriminals use to steal credit card details.
 During a phishing scam, fraudsters send emails or text messages with links to websites that look legitimate but have malicious code.
 This code is designed to capture any sensitive information you may input on the website, like account number, login credentials for your credit card account, or Social Security number.
 The criminals could then use this information to make an unauthorized transaction with your card.

 There are many ways that criminals can get ahold of your credit card number and other sensitive personal data, then use it to commit a crime.

 A lost or stolen credit card can lead to identity theft and credit card fraud.
 A thief could find a misplaced card or intercept a card being mailed to a cardmember, then use it to make fraudulent purchases.